Council of Orange (529): Conclusions of the Council

 The question at hand was whether a moderate form of Pelagianism could be affirmed, or if the doctrines of Augustine were to be affirmed.
 The determination of the council could be considered "semi-Augustinian".
 It defined that faith, though a free act of man, resulted, even in its beginnings, from the grace of God, enlightening the human mind and enabling belief.
 It explicitly condemned even the desire to believe in double predestination as heresy, stating, "According to the catholic faith we also believe that after grace has been received through baptism, all baptized persons have the ability and responsibility, if they desire to labor faithfully, to perform with the aid and cooperation of Christ what is of essential importance in regard to the salvation of their soul.
 We not only do not believe that any are foreordained to evil by the power of God, but even state with utter abhorrence that if there are those who want to believe so evil a thing, they are anathema."
 It affirms Baptismal Regeneration, which was a universal belief at the time.
-It received papal approbation under Pope Felix IV.
+It received papal approval under Pope Felix IV.